-- 2.9 We have liaised with a neighbouring Borough, who have used different legislation to try and enforce a ban on barbeques in public places.
+- 2.10 We have liaised with neighbouring Boroughs: - Maidstone Rely on their "no fires" Parks & Open Spaces 1998 Byelaw and commented that for a specific PSPO, additional resources would be required for enforcement, signage and administration.
+They further commented that a public awareness campaign at the appropriate time of year is more effective. - Canterbury Have used different legislation to try and enforce a ban on barbeques in public places.
 This stemmed directly from a range of incidents that resulted in considerable damage to beach huts, litter bins and personal injuries.
-Their consultation took 8 weeks and 43% of respondents supported a ban.
 The Public Space Protection order, amongst other things included 'lighting or fuelling any open fire; and using, lighting or discarding any disposable barbecue'.
-This allows for enforcement officers to issue immediate 'fixed penalty notices' (FPNs). - 2.10 This PSPO came into force in Feb 2023 and feedback provided by the authority advises that subsequently one bin fire was experienced caused by a disposable barbeque.
-Some warnings were issued this summer as an introduction to the new order, but no FPN's had been issued.
-They further advise that next summer will be the big test. - 2.11 Swale Borough Council has a range of PSPOs in place covering dog offences, alcohol control and the gating of specified alleyways with regular reviews in place.
-Consultation with the public and police would be required to create a new PSPO related to this motion and evidence would need to directly link to disposable barbeques being the source of incidents. - 2.12 Monitoring by Kent Fire & Rescue Services has identified 4 fires in Swale linked to disposable barbeques recorded over the last year.
-However with limited detail provided, while these were within the public realm it has not been possible to identify if these were in Public Open Spaces or Seafront areas controlled by the Council.
+This allows for enforcement officers to issue immediate 'fixed penalty notices' (FPNs).

+This PSPO came into force in Feb 2023 and feedback provided by the authority advises that in the first-year warnings were issued as an introduction to the new order, with no FPN's issued.
+In the second year 2024, Canterbury City Council have advised that no FPN's have been issued.

+- 2.11 Swale Borough Council has a range of PSPOs in place covering dog offences, alcohol control and the gating of specified alleyways with regular reviews in place.
+Consultation with the public and police would be required to create a new PSPO related to this motion and evidence would need to directly link to disposable barbeques being the source of incidents. - 2.12 Monitoring by Kent Fire & Rescue Services identified 4 fires in Swale linked to disposable barbeques recorded in 2023 and a further single incident in 2024.
+However with limited detail provided, while these were within the public realm it has not been possible to identify if these were specifically in Public Open Spaces or Seafront areas controlled by the Council.